 CoolVeg was founded to increase access and adoption of these technologies through collaborations with businesses, research institutions, NGOs, and government agencies.

-Clay pot coolers and cooling chambers that function through evaporative cooling.
-They provide the most value in hot and dry climates.
+Clay pot coolers and cooling chambers function through evaporative cooling and they provide the most value in hot and dry climates.

 While fruits and vegetables spoil quickly in these conditions, dry air allows for water to evaporate quickly from the surface of the evaporative cooling devices, creating a cooling effect and increasing the humidity inside the storage chamber.

 In humid climates, water does not evaporate quickly reducing the cooling effect and limiting the benefits that the devices can provide.

 The map to the right shows the areas in Africa where these technologies will and will not work well.
 These technologies will also work well in many parts of Western and South Asia.